jiaye-wu/jiaye-wu.github.io/_posts/2025-02-09-blog-post-PC-trick01.md

 8. Set trigger as when system boots and when user login.
 9. The operation is to run a programme, in that you create a task that points to the ``.bat`` file.
 10. Confirm your changes and type in your login password.
 11. Reboot the computer and you shall have your new disk created.
+If not, tweak the trigger conditions in Step 4.
+12. [optinal] When succeed, you can export the scheduled task rule as a ``.xml`` file for setup in other computers.

 This method is perpetual and supports all functions including recycle bin in the ``NTFS`` file system.